DessAtOgroup/DessAtOgroup/README.md

 - 👋 Hi, I’m @DessAtOgroup
-- 👀 I’m the chief of "flat duck"
+- 👀 I’m the chief of "Outsourcing Group" //aka flat duck
 - We use 1C:Enterprise to improve our client's bisness.
 - 🌱 I’m currently learning Dart (Flutter)
 - 📫 How to reach me shevchukDS@ogroup.pro